Overview of Trading

 Viewing Orders and Positions

-When you enter an order to Buy or Sell, this is called an Order and it will be filled either by your Trading service or by the Sierra Chart Trade Simulation system, if you are in Trade Simulation Mode.
+When you enter an order to Buy or Sell, this is called an Order and it will be filled either by your Trading service or by the Sierra Chart Trade Simulation system, if Sierra Chart is in Trade Simulation Mode.
 There either can be one fill or multiple fills until it is fully filled to the quantity of the order.
-To view your orders including order Status, refer to the Trade Orders tab section on the Trading Information Windows page.
+To view your orders including order Status, refer to the Trade Orders Window section on the Trading Information Windows page.

 When an order is filled, this results in what is called a Trade Position.
 To view the current Trade Positions, refer to the Trade Positions tab section on the Trading Information Windows page.